Salesforce Apex Tutorial for Beginners

 Apex String

-A string is a set of characters with no character limits.
+A string is a set of characters with no character limit.
 For example:

 String name = 'Test';

-There are several in-built methods provide by String class in salesforce.
-Following are the few frequently and mostly used functions:
+There are several built-in methods provided by the String class in Salesforce.
+Following are a few frequently used methods:

 abbreviate(maxWidth)

-This method truncates a string to the specified length and returns it if the length of the given string is longer then specified length; otherwise, it returns the original string.
-If the value for maxWidth variable is less than 4, this method returns a runtime exception – System.StringException: Minimum abbreviation width is 4
+This method truncates a string to the specified length and returns it if the length of the given string is longer than the specified length; otherwise, it returns the original string.
+If the value of the maxWidth variable is less than 4, this method throws a runtime exception – System.StringException: Minimum abbreviation width is 4.

 For example: